-Second to Mount Kilimanjaro, Mount Kenya tops as Africa’s second highest mountain and highest in Kenya.
-With Mount Kenya, reaching the summit needs climbing via ice route or rock varieties.
+Second, to Mount Kilimanjaro, Mount Kenya tops Africa’s second-highest mountain and the highest in Kenya.
+With Mount Kenya, reaching the summit needs climbing via an ice route or rock varieties.
 If that sounds too technical for you, then Point Lenana comes as a second option for you to hike to.
 It’s Mount Kenya’s side peak.
-From there, you’ll gain impressive rock Nelion and Batian towers views.
+From there, you’ll gain impressive rock Nelion and Batian tower views.
 Not to forget the beautiful Mt.
 Kenya National Park landscapes and lake glaciers.

-Also referred to as ‘Mountains of the Moon’ due to the peaks that are snow capped this mountain range that’s legendary was believed to be River Nile’s source by Ancient Greek explorers.
-The mountains are situated at Democratic Republic of the Congo (DRC) and Uganda borders.
+Also referred to as the ‘Mountains of the Moon’ due to the peaks that are snow-capped this mountain range that’s legendary was believed to be the River Nile’s source by Ancient Greek explorers.
+The mountains are situated at the Democratic Republic of the Congo (DRC) and Uganda borders.

-Central Circuit Trail being well maintained is a route that is very striking which will take an average of a week to cover with a lot of huts on the way.
-Although Mount Rwenzori doesn’t lack animals but it becomes hard to spot them.
-Such animals include hyrax, hog, white and black colobus, bushbuck, chimpanzee, blue monkey, buffalo and leopard.
-In addition you’ll find over two hundred species of birds of which nineteen are endemic.
+Central Circuit Trail is well maintained and is a route that is very striking and will take an average of a week to cover with a lot of huts on the way.
+Although Mount Rwenzori doesn’t lack animals it becomes hard to spot them.
+Such animals include hyrax, hog, white and black colobus, bushbuck, chimpanzee, blue monkey, buffalo, and leopard.
+In addition, you’ll find over two hundred species of birds of which nineteen are endemic.

 Deep in the highlands of Lesotho is where you will find inner peace as it is Africa’s highest top nature reserve.
-Hiking trails in Bokong Nature Reserve are interconnected with one of the routes heading to the Katse Dam which has a reputation of having highest Africa’s dam wall.
-At Bokong, there’s an interpretive trail that’s 45 minutes long and full and half day walks.
+Hiking trails in Bokong Nature Reserve are interconnected with one of the routes heading to the Katse Dam, which has the highest of Africa’s dam walls.
+At Bokong, there’s an interpretive trail that’s 45 minutes long and full and half-day walks.

-You might also want to try out a 40 km hike which takes three days along ‘Africa’s Roof’ which heads to Ts’ehlanyane which is Lesotho’s largest National Park.
-Bokong consists of wetlands, heathlands and grasslands not to leave out the Maloti Mountains surroundings.
+You might also want to try out a 40 km hike that takes three days along ‘Africa’s Roof’ which heads to Ts’ehlanyane which is Lesotho’s largest National Park.
+Bokong consists of wetlands, heathlands, and grasslands not to leave out the Maloti Mountains’ surroundings.
 Lesotho also boasts of Lepaqoa waterfall that freezes come winter.
 You don’t want to miss this exhilarating adventure.

 This is amongst the world’s greatest treks that are long distanced.
 It’s about 650 whooping km.
 Commencing in Western Cape’s Cederberg Wilderness Area, the trek leads you to Cape Mountains.
-You’ll end at Outeniqua’s foothills while viewing amazing scenarios while you’re on the ridge lines, trails and old paths on Garden Route.
-It’s up to you to choose if you want to trek the whole route on September up to November or subdivide the whole route into shorter weekly sections.
+You’ll end at Outeniqua’s foothills while viewing amazing scenarios while you’re on the ridgelines, trails, and old paths on Garden Route.
+It’s up to you to choose if you want to trek the whole route from September up to November or subdivide the whole route into shorter weekly sections.

 Why not a good hike to Morocco in the spectacular mountain range?
-If you want to enjoy an awesome trek is Toubkal National Park.
-Apart from impressive views, visiting the Morocco region is a time step back, whence you’re able to meet the Berbers and visit villages that have been there for centuries.
+If you want to enjoy an excellent trek in Toubkal National Park.
+Apart from impressive views, visiting the Morocco region is a time step back, whence you can meet the Berbers and visit villages that have been there for centuries.

 11. Otter Trail

 It is a 45km long trail.
 Its location is the garden route coast of southern Africa.
 It is among the finest in the world.
 You come across scenic landscapes close to the shoreline.
-The stretch runs from the Storms River in the East.
-It ends on the Natures Valley.
+The stretch runs from the Storms River to the East.
+It ends in the Natures Valley.
 That is in the Tsitsikamma National park in the west.